wrench-project/wrench/examples/README.md

     one-task workflow on a compute service as a job that includes not only the task computation but also data movements.

+#### Simulators that showcase the use of the cloud compute service

+  - ```cloud-bag-of-tasks```: A simulation of the execution of a bag-of-task workflow by a Workflow Management System on a cloud compute service, with all workflow data being read/written from/to a single storage service.
+Up to two workflow tasks are executed concurrently on the compute service, in which case one task is executed on 6 cores and the other on 4 cores.

+#### Simulators that showcase the use of the batch compute service

+  - ```batch-bag-of-tasks```: A simulation of the execution of a bag-of-task workflow by a Workflow Management System on a batch compute service, with all workflow data being read/written from/to a single storage service.
+Up to two workflow tasks are executed concurrently on the compute service on  two compute nodes, each of them using 10 cores.
+      **This example also features low-level workflow execution handling, and dealing with job failures**.

+  - ```batch-pilot-jobs```: A simulation that showcases the use of "pilot jobs" on a batch compute service.